iterorganization/YAFLT/examples/README.md

 flt1.cpp obtains points of a fieldline and outputs them in a VTK file.

-flt2.cpp obtains a fieldline by followining it from the barycenter of a triangle and outputing the points in a VTK file.
+flt2.cpp obtains a fieldline by following it from the barycenter of a triangle and outputting the points in a VTK file.

 flt3.cpp is same as flt2, except that in this case, based on the input normals we correctly determine the direction we should follow the fieldlines.